Sign In Forgot Password

 Below are descriptions of just a few of our most popular themed services.

-Bim Bam Shabbat offers a short Shabbat experience designed for our youngest members followed by dinner, play, and activities - such as arts and crafts.
+Bim Bam Shabbat offers a short Shabbat experience designed for our youngest members (0 -7) followed by complimentary dinner, bounce house play and activities - such as arts and crafts.

 Schmoozin' Shabbat offers a variety of pre-service catered meals with a wide selection of beverages including wine, soft drinks, and more.